drozdziak1/drozdziak1.github.io/_drafts/2017-06-02-kernel-safari-3.2.md

 no-one could solve"
 tags: ctf securityfest reverse engineering
 ---
-* What a CTF is
-* challenge text, solution
-* Post naming convention

 Long time no see!
 I finally got myself to write something for the blog in a
 ```c
 long long time;